FlippaZero/Matthew-Perkins/README.md

 ## Languages and Tools:
 - Microsoft Visual Studio 2022
 - Jetbrains Rider
+- Jetbrains Intellij
 - Cheat Engine
-- IDA
 - x32dbg
 - C#
-- C++
 - Java
-- Golang (GO)
-- C
+- Go (to the point where i can make a calculator)

 ## Stats:
 ![MatthewNevaLose GitHub stats](https://github-readme-stats.vercel.app/api?username=MatthewNevaLose&show_icons=true&theme=dracula)

 ## How can I contact you?
-888wehttam#7331

-some of this stuff is fake i put it on here to look cool, lol!
+no